-Dr. Yvonne Su is an Assistant Professor in Interdisciplinary Refugee and Diaspora Studies in the Department of Equity Studies in the Faculty of Liberal Arts & Professional Studies.
+Dr. Yvonne Su is an Assistant Professor in the Department of Equity Studies at York University.
 She is a member of the Centre for Refugee Studies and the York Centre for Asian Research.
 Yvonne is a specialist on forced migration, climate change-induced displacement, migrant remittances and post-disaster recovery.
 She holds a PhD in Political Science and International Development from the University of Guelph and a MSc in Refugee and Forced Migration Studies from the University of Oxford.
 Broadly, her research interests focus on migration and development, refugee protection and disaster risk reduction.
 Her current SSHRC funded research examines South-South humanitarian responses in the context of forced migration using the case study of Venezuelan LGBTQI+ asylum seekers in Brazil.
 Previously, Yvonne spent 7 months in the Philippines researching the role of migrant remittances in post-disaster recovery after Typhoon Haiyan.

 Yvonne’s work has been supported by grants and fellowships from SSHRC, IDRC, Canadian Heritage, the Government of Ontario and the Mackenzie King Scholarship Trust.
 She is also the recipient of over 25 national and international awards and scholarships including the Young Woman of Distinction Award and the University of Guelph’s Young Alumni Award.